starbased-co/lazyvim-nix/README.md

 This gets you:
 - Updated nixpkgs packages (if using `pluginSource = "nixpkgs"`)
 - New plugin specifications when LazyVim releases a new version
+- Latest plugin versions captured at the time of the LazyVim update

 **Note:** Plugin versions are maintained in `plugins.json`, which is automatically updated by GitHub Actions when new LazyVim versions are released.
+Each update captures the latest plugin versions available at that time.

 ## Development